RalfiSlask/Cubeia-Poker-Animations/README.md

 ## Thoughts

 Did not want the animations to be to crazy so i chose to have more focus on the text rather than its surrounding elements.
 Can do a lot more in after effects in the future if necessary, also the colors could be more optimatized for the poker sites.
+Took some time to find the possibility of exporting videos from after effects that work on the web, tried bodymovin extension with quicktime which works, but the support is limited on the web.
+I then found the solution of using webM with alpha included which worked.

 ### Future Improvments